-There’s no need to panic, however.
-The secret of effective indirect cost allocation lies in finding ways to treat indirect expenses as a single shared cost, and then finding ways to divide it up across projects, business units, production lines, etc. in a fair and proportionate way.
+The secret of effective indirect cost allocation lies in calculating indirect expenses as a single shared cost, and then finding ways to divide it up across projects, business units, production lines, etc. in a fair and proportionate way.

-For example, wages for the marketing team are allocated to the marketing manager’s budget, office supplies are allocated to the department that ordered them (or, alternatively, to the business unit under whom multiple departments will share the supplies), and depreciation on a company copier is allocated to the copier itself.
+For example, wages for the marketing team are allocated to the marketing manager’s budget, office supplies are allocated to the department that ordered them (or to the business unit under whom multiple departments will share the supplies), and depreciation on a company copier is allocated to the copier itself.

-“To each their own” is the principle underpinning proportionate allocation.
-Using this method, indirect costs are shared out among projects, departments, business units, etc. based on the type of cost and how the goods or services so purchased will be used.
-These percentages can be assigned monthly but are generally calculated, allocated, and reviewed once every fiscal year.
+“To each their own” underpins proportionate allocation.
+In this method, indirect costs are shared out among projects, departments, and business units based on the type of cost and how the goods or services will be used.

 So, the company’s Internet services might be split evenly among the budgets of every department, whereas cleaning services might be allocated based on the square footage of a given department.

-This approach to allocating your total indirect costs takes more time and effort, but is also much more accurate than proportionate or fixed cost allocation.
-To collect the data needed for indirect cost calculation, managers:
+This approach to allocating indirect costs takes more time and effort, but is also much more accurate than proportionate or fixed cost allocation.
+To collect the data needed for indirect cost calculation, managers will:

 - Identify and record all business activities within their department for a given accounting period.

 - Categorize these activities as direct or indirect costs.